OSDG-IIITH/wish-workshop/linux_workshop.md

 ---
 title: Introduction to Linux
-author: OSDG
+author: OSDG @ IIIT-H
-date: September 2024
+date: 14th September, 2024
 ---

 # What is Linux